Skip to sub navigation Skip to main content

 • A group of local young people equipped to be able to support businesses in their automation and robotics infrastructure, ready to develop their skills further

-• The transformation of the conversations around automation from one of fear and trepidation to one of development and opportunity
+• the transformation of the conversations around automation from one of fear and trepidation to one of development and opportunity

-• The potential to attract the brightest young people to see their futures in the local area in jobs with great potential within their own community.
+• the potential to attract the brightest young people to see their futures in the local area in jobs with great potential within their own community.

 West Nottinghamshire College have secured a mobile training facility in the shape of an electric vehicle that will be able to visit employer premises across the area to deliver tailored training in new technologies in this sector.
 The touring vehicle will also be visiting partner colleges, local schools and community centres (including Kirkby in Ashfield and Sutton in Ashfield libraries) to introduce individuals to this developing area of engineering.
 The investment will be integrated to support businesses across the East Midlands to successfully embrace automation and robotic technologies.
 Residents will be able to practice on automation and robotics equipment as a part of their learning, complimenting any “code clubs” that the centres may want to run.

-Green Growth Skills
+Green Growth skills

 In the lead up to COP26 and beyond, the government, businesses, and wider stakeholders have a big focus on the UK’s progression towards net zero.
 In 2020, the government launched their 10 point plan for a green industrial revolution, and throughout this year (2022) they were looking to support policies to accelerate decarbonisation and build a sustainable future for the UK.
 A huge part of this will mean ensuring that the right skills and training is available to support both individuals and businesses in the transition to a low carbon economy.